rj45/rj32/docs/instructions.md

                  Subtract a 6 bit signed immediate
                  from the destination register rd.
                  If an addc or subc instruction
-                 preceeded this one, the carry flag
+                 preceded this one, the carry flag
                  is also used as a borrow flag.
                  The carry flag is set by this
                  instruction and will be cleared after
                  the next instruction.
 This instruction
-                 is not interruptable, and if a skip is in progress, it will also skip the next instruction.
+                 is not interruptible, and if a skip is in progress, it will also skip the next instruction.